ewpratten/ewpratten.com/_posts/2019-06-26-BashSmash.md

 $(printf "\150\145\154\154\157") # This will warn that "hello" is not a valid command
 ```

 This has some issues.
-You may have noticed that letters are required ti spell `printf`, and numbers are needed for the octal escapes.
+You may have noticed that letters are required to spell `printf`, and numbers are needed for the octal escapes.
 Let's start by fixing the letters problem.

 Bash allows wildcards.
 You may have run something like `cp ./foo/* ./bar` before.
 This uses the wildcard `*`.
 The `*` wildcard will be auto-evaluated to expand into a list of all files in it's place.
 ```bash